Oregon Bicycle Racing Association: Separation from USCF

 Representatives in favor of a plan to utilize 10 people nationwide to service the membership.
 At this same time alternatives to the insurance provided by the national governing body became more readily available and the question was asked, 'What is OBRA getting back for the dollars that are sent to Colorado Springs?'
 An annual membership ranged from $35 to $50 and then the charge for insurance was about twice what was available commercially.
 OBRA leadership figured that Oregon alone was sending about $200,000 annually to USAC in USCF and NORBA membership fees and race permits and surcharges.
 In exchange OBRA received little in the way of services and soon their local representation would be eliminated.
 When USA Cycling doubled the permit fees for weekend day series races, OBRA leadership sent a message to Colorado Springs that Oregon series promoters would choose to insure with an insurance plan purchased by OBRA and to forgo USCF sanctioning.
 Letters were sent to every USAC board director and staff member explaining why OBRA were doing this and further explaining that it was likely that all Oregon events would do this unless USAC made changes to address concerns over the diminishing level of service.
 Only one response from USAC was received.

 In the fall of 1998 there was a vote of member clubs that was unanimous that the OBRA insurance plan would be offered at all events.

 Success

-OBRA membership has swelled to the highest levels ever when David Beede contacted OBRA about branching out into mountain bike racing.
-The dissatisfaction among NORBA members was even greater than that from the road/track side.
+OBRA membership has gotten to the highest levels when David Beede contacted OBRA about branching out into mountain bike racing.
+The dissatisfaction among NORBA members was greater than that from the road/track side.
 Last year they were able to organize a race series amongst the mountain bike races and added them to OBRAs email network.
-This has given them a voice that they have not experienced before.